maartenba/maartenba.github.io/_posts/2020-04-01-can-net-core-framework-assemblies-be-mapped-back-to-individual-nuget-packages-a-detective-story.markdown

 Cool!
 That's it, right?
 Can't the tooling use this to know which package to reference in that quick fix?

 Not really.
-The file only describes which packages are overridden by the framework/SDK, but not which assemblies are containedi n which package.
+The file only describes which packages are overridden by the framework/SDK, but not which assemblies are contained in which package.
 In other words: the quick fix still has no correlation between the type (for which we know the assembly), and the package.

 This is something [reverse package search](https://blog.maartenballiauw.be/post/2019/07/30/indexing-searching-nuget-with-azure-functions-and-search.html) could perhaps help with, but it looks like we'll need to investigate more.